batrick/lua-signal/README.txt

   handler = nil or "default" --> set signal handling to default (SIG_DFL)
             "ignore" --> set signal handling to ignore (SIG_IGN) function --> sets handler to run upon receipt of the signal
+Notes: Registers a signal handler for `sig`.
+Can also set the signal handler
+       to default behavior (as defined by the OS) or set the signal handler to ignore the signal.

 status[, err] = raise(sig)
   sig = number or string representing the signal for the handler.
+Notes: Sends signal `sig` to itself.

 ========================